moarychan/reddog-solutions/docs/initial-setup.md

 There are 2 ways to use this demo.
 You can deploy backing Azure services and run the Java microservices locally.
 This allows for local development and debugging.

-Additionally, you can deploy everything to Azure and the microservices will be fully deployed to Azure Spring Apps or AKS.
+Additionally, you can deploy everything to Azure and the microservices will be fully deployed to Azure Spring Apps (Standard plan) or AKS.

 Instructions for both are below.